 i.
 State and local authorities will decide whether parks and other recreational facilities will open.
-Check with the park in advance to be sure you know which
+Check with the park in advance to be sure you know which areas or services are open, such as bathroom facilities, and bring what you need with you.

-- areas or services are open, such as bathroom facilities, and bring what you need with you. - ii.
+- ii.
 Stay at least 6 feet away from the people in your group ("social distancing") and make sure your group is at least 6 feet away from other groups to prevent exposure to COVID-19.
 This might make some open areas, trails, and paths better to use than others.
 Do not go into a crowded area. - iii.
-Adults and children (when possible) must wear a face covering if social distancing cannot be observed. - iv.
 Do not use playground equipment as it can be challenging to keep surfaces clean and disinfected.
 This is a current recommendation from the CDC.